open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 ## Trigger all pending update tasks for all schemas

 To apply all pending update tasks to all available schemas, the ``runallupdate`` command-line interface is available.
 That tool supports two modes.
-The one is to ignore possible errors and/or conflicts on a certain schema and to continue with the next schema in line.
+The first one is to ignore possible errors and/or conflicts on a certain schema and to continue with the next schema in line.
 The other does abort the invocation whenever an error and/or conflict occurs.

 Moreover, that tool starts a task that performs the actual update asynchronously.
-Therefore the current status/progress is periodically printed to standard out.
+Therefore, the current status/progress is periodically printed to standard out.

 ### Parameters